ayaanhossain/oligopool/README.md

         1. Initialize a pandas DataFrame with core library elements
             a.
 The DataFrame must contain a unique 'ID' column serving as primary key
             b.
-All other columns in the DataFrame must be DNA sequences or a - (dash)
+All other columns in the DataFrame must be DNA sequences
         2. Next, define any optional background sequences via the background module
         3. Add necessary oligopool elements with constraints via element modules
         4. Optionally, split long oligos and pad them via assembly modules